api-platform/website/pwa/data/con/2026/conferences/is-frankenphp-the-fastest-way-to-run-php.md

 type: conference
 speakers: -benjamin-eberlei-2026
 short: "Beyond the hype: compare FrankenPHP against FPM and Swoole with real benchmarks to discover the true performance gains of the worker mode."
-tag: ia
+tag: tools
 track: '1'
 ---

-# Is FrankenPHP the Fastest Way to Run PHP? (🇺🇸)
+# Is FrankenPHP the Fastest Way to Run PHP? 🇺🇸

 What are the **performance benefits and implications** of using FrankenPHP over PHP with FPM, Apache2, or Swoole exactly?